qlik-oss/core-document-synchronization/README.md

 ```

 !!!
 Note
     You can retrieve the url to an engine by running `minikube service engine --url`.
-The service name used for the query is specified       in the `*-service.yaml`.
+The service name used for the query is specified       in `*-service.yaml`.

-The test scenario is also part of the Circle CI pipeline and executed for each commit to this repo.
-For more details look at the Circle CI [config](./.circleci/config.yml) file.
+The test scenario is also part of the Circle CI pipeline and executed for each commit to this repository.
+For more details, look at the Circle CI [config](./.circleci/config.yml) file.

 ## Removing the deployment